kwurst/CS-401/Syllabus.md

 2. At least an equivalent amount of work as required in paragraph (1) of this definition for other academic activities as established by the institution including laboratory work, internships, practica, studio work, and other academic work leading to the award of credit hours.

 ## Attendance
 You are expected to attend every class.
-You will be presenting a group progress report in class each week, meeting with your group to plan the group’s work for the upcoming week, and possibly learning a new tool or method.
+You will be presenting a group progress report in class each week, meeting with your group to plan the group’s work for the upcoming week, and possibly learning new tools and methods.
 If there is a reason you must miss class, you should let your group know well in advance.
 You should still contribute to your group’s presentation, even if you will not be part of giving it.
 You should also let the instructor know if you must miss a class.

 ## Prerequisites
 This course has a prerequisite of CS 375 – Software Analysis and Design.
 I expect that you have a reasonable background in software design issues.
 You will be designing working code and producing design documentation for the project that we are working in over the course of the semester.